jwplayer/applicaster-docs/analytics.md

 ## How does JW Analytics work in Applicaster?
 Applicaster has a JW Analytics Plugin that feeds events to the [JW OTT Ping Interface](https://github.com/jwplayer/ott-web-app/blob/develop/docs/features/video-analytics.md)

-The plugin sends 'pings' to JW Player endpoint when
+The plugin sends 'pings' with video and device information to JW Player endpoint when
 - Video has been loaded
 - While a video is played (every x seconds)
 - When an advertisement is shown

-The parameters send to JW Player include:
-- The video being watched
-- The device and operation systems of the user
-- The application (version) of the user
-- The `analytics id` belonging to the JW customer environment
+JW Player makes this data available throuh the JW Player dashboard, through the API and through export to and S3 bucket.
+See below.

-## How to enable JW analytics?
+## How to enable JW analytics in Applicaster?
 The JW plugin needs to be enabled in Applicaster:
 1. Retrieve the JW token from the JW account manager or solution engineer.
 1. Add the JW Analytics plugin from the gallery